opendri/opendri.github.com/guide/chapter6.md

 This chapter explores scaling two OpenDRI tactics: open government risk data and community mapping.

 ***
-## 1. Open Government Data
+## Data Catalogue
 After early adopters have added data to a data catalogue, the slow process of building an ecosystem of users begins.
 The sign for this work to start is if a champion has loaded data and a user base begins to use the data catalogue to solve immediate problems.
 The usage indicates that the pilot happened in a fertile environment for additional work.

 In general, there are three approaches to scaling open government risk data:

 * **Expanding the number of data catalogues**.
 Data catalogues no longer need to be centralized.
 Instead, they can form a confederation of catalogues.
 In this way, each ministry can own and curate its own data, and choose what data to make available to whom.
 The confederation of catalogues might offer other ministries very different access rights than the rights afforded to the general public.
 * **Increasing data sets within each data catalogue**.
 Often the initial data sets are limited to information which is considered to be low risk and high reward for its release.
 Expanding the data available in each catalogue will work towards data which might have lower rewards or higher risks for its release.
 * **Increasing interconnections**.
 The density of the interconnections between data will greatly affect the perceived value of the network.
 Each data set can be viewed as a LEGO(tm) piece.
-When topology data from one ministry can be combined with meteorological forecasts, flood inundation experts can more accurately predict flood damage from an upcoming storm seasons.
-When tsunami inundation models show the vulnerability of certain structures to the force of sea, disaster planners can design evacuation routes to alternative shelters.
+When topolography data from one ministry can be combined with meteorological forecasts and river gauge data, flood models can more accurately predict flood damage from an upcoming storm seasons.

 In each case, planning how to scale requires considering several factors: